 Grants are available to investigative journalists, both professional and non-professional (bloggers, social activists), both in wartime and peacetime.
-The broad topic of our grants is Investigation into violent crimes against journalists, freelancers and bloggers.
+The broad topic of our grants is Investigations of violence and abuse against journalists, freelancers and bloggers.

-This year, JFJ will accept grant applications in the three subject areas.
-More information available HERE.
+This year, the Justice for Journalists Foundation will accept grant applications in three subject areas.
+More information is available HERE.

-Applications must be received in English or Russian.
+Applications must be submitted in English or Russian.
 Within a week of your submission, you should receive a confirmation of receipt.
-Typically applications receive a response within a calendar month.
+Typically, applications receive a response within a calendar month.

-Our grants are subject to the following criteria.
-Unless they are met, your grant proposal will not be considered by JFJ.
+Our grants are subject to the following criteria in addition to the grant making policies.
+Unless they are met, your grant proposal will not be considered by the Justice for Journalists Foundation.

-- If your proposal involves reporting in a hostile or dangerous environment, we require that you and your potential outlets adhere strictly to the ACOS Alliance principles outlined HERE.
+- The Justice for Journalists Foundation provides free emergency insurance coverage to all recipients of its investigative grants.
+However, if your proposal involves reporting in a hostile or dangerous environment, we require that you and your potential outlets adhere strictly to the ACOS Alliance principles outlined HERE.

 - If your proposal involves reporting in a hostile or dangerous environment, we require that you obtain safety equipment (including, but not limited to helmets, bulletproof vests and GPS personal locator beacons).
 More information on risk planning and safety for journalists can be found HERE.
 The cost of leasing or purchasing such equipment should be included in your project budget.

 - We require that our grant recipients who plan to report from conflict zones or hostile environments undergo First Aid and Safety, as well as Hostile Environment Training, where appropriate.
-JFJ is committed to covering the cost of such trainings conducted by accredited organisations.
-The non-exhaustive list can be found here https://rorypecktrust.org/freelance-assistance/training-fund/course-providers/
+The Justice for Journalists Foundation is committed to covering the cost of such trainings conducted by accredited organisations.
+The non-exhaustive list can be found HERE.

 Please disclose below in the section marked «Proposed Project Details» if you are receiving or have applied for any other funding for this project or running a crowdfunding campaign.